-How to uninstall the application that opens systemnotices.com?
+How to uninstall the application that opens systemnotices.com

-Written by Tomas Meskauskas on
+Written by Tomas Meskauskas on (updated)

 What is systemnotices[.]com?

-There are at least three variants of notifications that systemnotices[.]com displays.
-It displays two notifications saying that a device is infected with a Trojan virus, and one offering to protect digital privacy.
-All three of them are used with a purpose to trick visitors into downloading some potentially unwanted applications that supposed to remove detected virus and/or protect privacy.
 Research shows that one of the apps that systemnotices[.]com promotes is called Norton Secure VPN & Proxy VPN.
-This app is available only on the App Store and it is a legitimate app.
-However, it does not make the systemnotices[.]com website any more reliable.
-This page could be used to promote some browser hijacker, adware, or even malicious software.
+This app is available only on the App Store and is a legitimate app, however, this does not make systemnotices[.]com any more trustworthy.
+This page could be used to promote a browser hijacker, adware, or even malicious software.

 Name | systemnotices.com pop-up |